khalidKE/DataAnalysis-Orange/README.md

-# 🚀 Customer Satisfaction (CX) AI Prediction Engine
+#  Customer Satisfaction AI Prediction Engine

 An elite, high-precision machine learning system designed to predict customer satisfaction and identify churn risks with surgical precision.
 This project leverages advanced feature engineering and a heavy-duty stacking ensemble to break through traditional accuracy barriers in CX analytics.